XPlantefeve/XPlantefeve.github.io/content/_posts/2019-02-14-Do-Something-Lazy.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The secret is that the best engineers are lazy.
 They love automation &amp; will spend days to automate something. <a href="https://t.co/X1Ab8pNURk">https://t.co/X1Ab8pNURk</a></p>&mdash; Jeffrey Snover (@jsnover) <a href="https://twitter.com/jsnover/status/622025108400398336?ref_src=twsrc%5Etfw">July 17, 2015</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Ok, spending dzays on that would have been a bit much, but it stayed somewhere on my mind.
+Ok, spending days on that would have been a bit much, but it stayed somewhere on my mind.
 I had an idea about how to do it, but didn't see how to use the pipeline for a cmdlet you had the name of in a string.
 Then while falling asleep yesterday: it dawned to me: *alias*...